ahallrq/dvb-t-newcastle-aus/README.md

 ### Tuning Info

 The tuning info can be in the [`au-Newcastle`](au-Newcastle) file.
+This file is also a usable initial scanning file that you can use with `w_scan` or another scanning utility.
+Using this with `w_scan` may be desirable as it would be much faster than doing a full spectrum scan.

-It can also be found in the following table for your convenience.
+The following table contains the same information for your convenience.

 | Channel        | freq      | bw   | fec_hi | fec_lo | mod   | tm | guard | hi  |
 |----------------|-----------|------|--------|--------|-------|----|-------|-----|